symfony/symfony-docs/workflow/dumping-workflows.rst

 * `Mermaid CLI`_, provides the ``mmdc`` command;
 * `PlantUML`_, provides the ``plantuml.jar`` file (which requires Java).

-.. versionadded:: 5.3

-    The ``mermaid`` dump format was introduced in Symfony 5.3.

 If you are defining the workflow inside a Symfony application, run this command to dump it as an image: